Nitrogenous Fertilizers Market Size and Share

 Segment Analysis

-Urea led with 44.1% of the nitrogenous fertilizers market share in 2025, while urea is projected to advance at a 6.0% CAGR through 2031.
+Urea accounted for the largest sub-segment, with a 44.1% share of the nitrogenous fertilizers market in 2025, and also the fastest-growing segment, is projected to advance at a 6.7% CAGR through 2031.
 Urea's high nitrogen content, cost advantage over ammonium nitrate and anhydrous ammonia, and compatibility with existing field-crop application equipment drive its widespread adoption.
 In India, the neem-coated urea mandate, which requires 100% of domestically produced urea to include neem oil by 2025, has reduced nitrogen volatilization losses by 15-20% and extended nutrient release [2]Source: Fertilizer Department, Government of India, “PLI Scheme Guidelines,” fert.nic.in.
 This initiative improves agronomic efficiency without necessitating behavioral changes among farmers.
-The strategic preference for urea is influenced by both cost considerations and infrastructure dependencies.
+Both cost considerations and infrastructure dependencies influence the strategic preference for urea.
 Farmers in Asia-Pacific and Africa have invested in broadcast spreaders and fertigation systems designed for granular urea, creating switching costs that protect urea demand from competition posed by liquid nitrogen solutions.

 Urea's cost-effectiveness and compatibility with soil incorporation and fertigation systems solidify its role in large-scale grain production.
 Producers are modernizing plants with energy-efficient catalysts and emission control technologies to ensure supply security at competitive costs.
 Investments such as CF Industries’ Donaldsonville expansion bolster regional self-sufficiency and export capabilities, maintaining urea's dominance in the nitrogen fertilizer market.
 Specialty urea grades are increasingly used in irrigated horticulture and high-value cash crops, where precise nutrient delivery enhances profitability.
 Meanwhile, ammonium nitrate remains significant in regions with established regulations and storage infrastructure, and anhydrous ammonia continues to support direct injection systems in North American row crop farming.